 I started my way into journalism in Paris in 2005, as an editor-in-chief of what could be called today a start up of European journalism : cafebabel.com was and is still today the first and really cool leading online magazine about Europe.

-Back then, the media industry wasn’t really convinced that any digital revolution was coming. cafebabel was a great chance to learn about the concerns of the Erasmus generation and to run the French version of an online magazine published in six other languages (English, German, Spanish, Italian, Polish and Catalan), entirely community-based.
-After three years of intense work (and lots of fun for little money), I decided to leave because I wanted to see the world.
+Back then, the media industry wasn’t at all convinced that any digital revolution was coming. cafebabel was a great chance to learn about the concerns of the Erasmus generation, managing the French version of an online magazine published in six other languages (English, German, Spanish, Italian, Polish and Catalan), entirely community-based.
+After three years of intense work, I decided to leave because I wanted to see the world.
 Besides, I couldn’t figure out doing journalism while sitting behind a desk.